SuryaPSG/Natours/README.md

 # Natours
 Natours is a fictional company which provides several tour plans to the customers

+##Languages and Technologies
+Designed and developed using HTML, CSS, SCSS